-STUDENT DISCOUNT: If you'll be studying abroad in Seville and plan on taking lessons for a few months, please ask me about my student rates, I'll be glad to give you a discount!
+If you are studying abroad in Seville and plan on taking weekly lessons for several months, I may be able to offer you a student discount.
+Just ask!

 Yes, you can, if it's available, but it probably wouldn't make financial sense.
 You would be better off buying a cheap student guitar (around 150€) to use during your stay.
 If you don't want to take it with you, you can give it away (or, if you're lucky, sell it), when you leave.

-Get in touch with me!
 It mostly depends on your budget.
 You can get a decent factory-made guitar starting around 300 or 400€, which would be fine if you're a serious student on a tight budget.
 Hand-made, professional quality guitars start around 800€.
-I can point you toward some good sources, and, depending on my schedule, possibly help you decide.
+Be sure to get a sturdy case to protect your guitar while traveling!

 A capo ('cejilla' in Spanish) is essential for flamenco guitar.
 A clip-on tuner is a good idea too.
 If you'll be taking many lessons, you should bring a smart-phone or other means of recording videos.
 If you're just taking one or a couple lessons, I can record the videos and email them to you.

-It is perfectly fine if you are new to flamenco guitar!
+It is perfectly fine if you are new to flamenco, I absolutely offer flamenco guitar lessons for beginners!
 In fact, most of my visiting students are beginners, at least in flamenco.
 That said, it will help a whole lot if you already know how to play another style of guitar.
 You should know how to play basic chords (G, C, D, E, A, D, and their minor versions) and be able to change chords easily.
 If you already know how to use your right hand to play arpeggios and melodies, even better.

 Do I need to know how to read music?